nfrade/gaston/ROADMAP.md

   * enviroment and test options

 **run**

-Specefies different test environments and entry points Later we can add extra test options as well in the native dir
+Specefies different test environments and entry points Later we can add extra test options as well in the native dir html field for browser sepcifies the html where the folders has to go to

+common is tested in both browser and node
 ```
 tools.test.run({
   node: {